Sale price Price $15 Regular price

 Dominican Republic

 The beans for this bar come from a collection of farms surrounding the bird sanctuary, Reserva Zorzal.
-Dandelion Japan Chocolate Maker Mari brings out notes reminiscent of a classic Black Forest cake.
+Dandelion Japan Chocolate Maker Mari focuses on balancing the unique bitterness and acidity of these beans, to bring out fresh, tangy-creamy, citrusy notes.

 All of our single-origin chocolate is made with just cocoa beans and sugar; no added cocoa butter, lecithin, or vanilla.
 Our chocolate is free of soy, dairy, eggs, and gluten, and it is made in a factory that does not process nuts.